fred-agent/knowledge-flow/README.md

 ## Docker compose

-The docker compose file is provided to start and configure the other required componant: Keycloak, MinIO and OpenSearch.
+The docker compose file is provided to start and configure the other required componants: Keycloak, MinIO and OpenSearch.

 1. Add the entry `127.0.0.1 knowledge-flow-keycloak` into your file `/etc/hosts`
 2. Go to deploy/docker-compose and run the command